Factoring the Laplacian to understand topological polymers: Fourier-type analysis of random graph embeddings

-where $U$ is the matrix of eigenvectors of $L$.
-Another way to look at this equation is to see that $x^k$ is a weighted linear combination of the eigenvectors with random (normal) coefficients where the weights are given by the singular values on the diagonal of $(\Sigma^+)^{1/2}$:
+A more geometric way to look at this equation is to see that $x^k$ is a weighted linear combination of the eigenvectors with random (normal) coefficients where the weights are given by the singular values on the diagonal of $(\Sigma^+)^{1/2}$:

-where each $y_j$ is distributed as $\mathcal{N}(0,1)$.
-It is clear that the eigenfunctions of $L$ with small eigenvalues $\sigma_j$ are expected to play a much larger role in determining the vertex vector $x^k$ than the eigenfunctions with larger eigenvalues.
+where each $y_j$ is distributed as $\mathcal{N}\left(0,\nicefrac{1}{d}\right)$.
+It is clear that the eigenvectors of $L$ with small eigenvalues $\sigma_j$ are expected to play a much larger role in determining the vertex vector $x^k$ than those with larger eigenvalues.

 We can make this observation precise by recalling a few facts from linear algebra.
 An optimal rank-$p$ approximation $A_p$ to a matrix $A$ with singular value decomposition $U \Sigma V^T$ is given by replacing $\Sigma$ with another diagonal matrix $\Sigma_p$ keeping a collection\footnote{This collection is not always unique if the singular values of $A$ are not all distinct; in this case, all matrices $A_p$ constructed in this way are equally good rank-$p$ approximations to $A$.} $S_p$ of the $p$ largest singular values of $\Sigma$ and setting the remaining singular values to zero.
 We can now define the rank-$p$ approximation to a Gaussian random graph embedding